-You are being asked to take part in this research study because you are a healthy, HIV-negative woman between the ages of 18 and 45 years old.
-Approximately 48 women will participate in this study at two sites in the United States.
+You are being asked to take part in this research study because you are healthy, HIV-negative, assigned female sex at birth and between the ages of 18 and 45 years old.
+Approximately 18 people will participate at this study site in the United States.
 This Microbicide Trials Network (MTN) study is sponsored by the US National Institutes of Health (NIH).
-The study products in this clinical trial include MK-2048, vicriviroc, MK-2048/vicriviroc, and the placebo vaginal rings.
-A vaginal ring is a flexible plastic ring that is inserted in the vagina.
-In this study, participants are asked not to remove the ring for approximately 28 days.
+The study products in this clinical trial include two vaginal rings containing different doses of a combination of two anti-HIV medications, vicriviroc and MK-2048.
+A vaginal ring is a flexible plastic ring that is inserted into your vagina, and you will be asked not to remove the ring for approximately 28 days.
 The study products are supplied by Merck.
 At this site, the person in charge of this study is [INSERT NAME OF PRINCIPAL INVESTIGATOR].